franzbu/EnhancedSpaces.spoon/README.md

   },
 ```

-In mSpace Control you can switch to any mSpace by clicking on it with your pointing device, which automatically closes mSpace Control; mSpace Control can also be closed by pressing `Esc` or by clicking on any area of mSpace Control besides the previews of the mSpaces.
+In mSpace Control you can switch to any mSpace by clicking on it.
+You can close mSpace Control by pressing mSpace Control's keyboard shortcut again or by pressing `Esc`.

 The currently active mSpace can be highlighted as can be seen in the picture above.
 To do so, add the following to your `init.lua`.
 Apart from the frame thickness, values between 0 and 1 are possible: